flicher-com/ionic-4-auth-cli/readme.md

 ### Prerequisites

 [Ionic Framework Docs](https://ionicframework.com/docs/)

 [Node](https://nodejs.org/)

 ### Installing

-If you want to install the project locall, you can using following command.
+If you want to install the project local, you can using following command.

 ```
 git clone https://github.com/flicher-net/ionic-4-auth-cli.git